-I had another set of unfinished IKEA small wooden drawers these were in a slightly different shape to these map drawers.
+I had another set of unfinished IKEA small wooden drawers these were in a slightly different shape than these map drawers.
 I did finish them, this time I gave them a more glamourous makeover using velvet.

 If maps and velvet aren’t your style, then there are so many more brilliant and unique ways you can upcycle IKEA mini drawers for your home.